python/typing/docs/source/typing_anti_pitch.rst

   `allow gradual adoption of static type checking <https://mypy.readthedocs.io/en/stable/existing_code.html>`_, the total cost of adding type annotations to a large extant codebase can be prohibitive.

-* Your library does enough dynamic things that type checking would be unlikely to help your users.
-  Either you would have to spend a lot of effort redesigning your library in ways that static type checkers could better understand, or you'd have to invest a lot of effort into figuring out clever type annotations to twist the arms of type checkers.
+* Your application uses a particularly dynamic framework or your library does enough dynamic things that type checking would be unlikely to help your developers and users.
+Migrating application frameworks could be costly.
+Either a) redesigning your library in ways that static type checkers could better understand or b) figuring out clever type annotations to twist the arms of type checkers would take a lot of effort.

 * Your codebase has suffered at the hands of `Hyrum's Law <https://www.hyrumslaw.com/>`_ and all possible observable behaviour is depended on.
 In order to avoid false positives for your